-Therefore, it is feasible that a period spanning 20 years or more can occur between the original prospecting at the wind farm site, permitting approvals and the wind farm being constructed.
+Therefore, it is feasible that a period spanning 20 years or more can occur between the original prospecting at the project site, permitting approvals and the project being constructed.

 Delays between the time of obtaining a permit approval for a wind farm and the actual commencement of construction works can occur for a variety of reasons.
-Typical reasons include undertaking and obtaining approval for the various reports and plans required by the permit prior to construction commencement, changes in turbine selection and turbine layout (which may be a consequence of issues uncovered by fulfilling the permit conditions), delays in obtaining financial close and changes in government policy.
+Typical reasons include undertaking and obtaining approval for the various reports and plans required by the permit prior to construction commencement, changes in turbine/solar panel selection and turbine/solar array layout (which may be a consequence of issues uncovered by fulfilling the permit conditions), delays in obtaining financial close and changes in government policy.

-These lengthy timeframes for a wind farm project are significant and can raise a number of issues for consideration, including:
+These lengthy timeframes for projects are significant and can raise several issues for consideration, including: